plurid/datasign/packages/datasign-grammar/vscode/README.md

-Syntax highlighting for datasign files (.datasign).
+Syntax highlighting for `.datasign` files.

 File format specifying data signatures to be used as single source of (specified) truth in various pipelines.